 Resident Assistant Manpreet Suri spelling “UMBC” using the American Sign Language alphabet.

 American Sign Language (ASL) will fulfill UMBC’s GEP language requirement.
-Courses will be offered in the summer and fall sessions.
+Courses will be offered in the winter and spring semester’s.

 Courses offered: